Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: Instantaneous
 Choose a point you can see on the ground within range.
 A fountain of churned earth and stone erupts in a size 4 *(6m)* cube centered on that point.
 Each creature in that area must make a DEX Save.
 A creature takes 3d12 bludgeoning damage on a failed save, or half as much damage on a successful one.
 Additionally, the ground in that area becomes difficult terrain until cleared.
 Eacha size 1 *(1.5m)* square portion of the area requires at least 1 minute to clear by hand.
-At Higher Levels.
-When you cast this spell using a spell slot of 4th level or higher, the damage increases by 1d12 for each slot level above 3rd.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of 4th level or higher, the damage increases by 1d12 for each slot level above 3rd.
 - **Classes**: Druid, Sorcerer, Wizard
 *(Source: XGE, page 155)*